-Sidhu Moose Wala: The edgy India rapper who died in gun violence
+Sidhu Moose Wala: The murdered Indian rapper who 'made sense of chaos'

 Punjabis will be unpacking and processing this for years to come.— Uday Rana (@UdaySRana) May 29, 2022

 Born as Subhdeep Singh Sidhu in Moosa village in Mansa district, the singer studied engineering from Punjab and moved to Canada in 2016.
-The next year, he released his first track "So High" under the name of Moose Wala.
-The singer has since become a household name in Punjab and among the Sikhs in Canada and UK.
+The next year, he released his first track "So High" under the name Moose Wala.
+The singer has since become a household name in Punjab and among Sikhs in Canada and UK.

 Drawing heavily from the genre of gangster rap, his music was a jumble of gritty opulence - measured in guns and fancy sports cars - as he made sense of life around him.
 His songs offered unvarnished commentary on the dark underbelly of the rural heartland, where drugs, crime and corruption often make headlines.